Didn't We Almost Have It All: Critical reception

 About.com ranked the song number 7 in their list of "Top 20 Best Whitney Houston Songs".
 Editor Bill Lamb deemed it "a big, emotional production that pulls out all of the stops vocally".
 Rob Wynn of AllMusic highlighted the song in his review of the Whitney album.
 Los Angeles Times editor Robert Hilburn wrote, "Houston's stardom will be boosted most by "Didn't We Almost Have It All", a sweeping Masser-Will Jennings ballad with the kind of big, emotional finish that will make Liza and hundreds of other singers wish they had been given first crack at the song.
 I'll save my champagne for pop singers who don't add that overblown song to their repertoire."
 Pop Rescue noted it as "an 80s power ballad", adding that Houston's "vocals take centre stage" on the song.

 Rolling Stone's Vince Alleti wrote, "Masser reprises the show-tune schmaltz of "Greatest Love of All" in his even cornier "Didn't We Almost Have It All".
 According to Whitney fanpage, "But there is a cut on the album whose title inadvertently sums up Houston at this stage of her development -- "Didn't We Almost Have It All".
 St. Petersburg Times editors Eric Snider and Annelise Wamsley described "Didn't We Almost Have It All" as "an overblown tune co-written by Michael Masser (...) that finds Houston stripped of subtlety - with her wire-to-wire belting, you can just see the fetching songstress looking skyward, arms outstretched."
-Following Houston's death in 2012, Entertainment Weekly published a list of her 25 best songs and ranked "Didn't We Almost Have it All" number 16.